pavel-rybnicek/esphome-parkside-plem-50-c3/README.md

 To work properly, the range finder must be set to metric system (using a Unit key).
 Processing of feet/inc is not implemented.

 ## Connection
+The laser module cannot be powered all the time.
+If we do that, it just won't respond.
+However, it cannot be powered by GPIO directly - the current is too high.
+So we need to switch it somehow.
+I have used the 2301 P-MOSFET transistor, which is on the keyboard PCB.

+We need to connect the following wires:
+1-3 - laser module power.
+Connect it to the transistor Drain.
+Connect transistor Source to 3.3V.
+Connect transistor Gate to GPIO, parameter pin_laser_power.

+4-6 GND
+10 connect to GPIO, parameter pin_sda.
+11 connect to GPIO, parameter pin_scl.
+18 connect to GPIO, parameter pin_keyboard.
+19 connect to GPIO, parameter pin_power_button.

 ## Developer notes
 Pinout of the FFC (left to right):